koniecznyp/self-attention/README.md

 It is the core architectural component of modern Large Language Models (LLMs), enabling them to capture long-range dependencies and nuanced meanings that a static dictionary cannot provide.

-## Example Multi-Contextual "Light" word
+## Multi-Contextual attention example

+In this example, each word is assigned a vector that describes certain features.
+For this example, I created several of the following features in the form of matrices: `Electronics`, `Weight`, `Fire`, `Action`, and `Emotions` and assigned weights to them.
+For example the word `macbook` will have the following weights `[2.5, 0.3, 0.0, 0.0, 0.0]` where feature related to electronicts is highlighted (2.5).

+In real llm, features are not "fixed."
+They are initially initialized with random values ​​and change as the network is trained to its final form, so the better the network is trained, the better the results will be.
+However, for this example, they are fixed to simply demonstrate the mechanism in action.

-The word **"light"** is a perfect candidate for testing attention because its meaning shifts dramatically based on its context.
-This project simulates four distinct scenarios:
+So lets take a look on **"light"** word which is a perfect candidate for testing attention because its meaning shifts dramatically based on its context.
+We take a look on four distinct scenarios:

 | Sentence | Role of "Light" | Primary Feature |
 | :--- | :--- | :--- |